rk508501/CypressReporter/README.md

 Once all the tests are executed, a HTML file will be generated under TestReport folder (at the project root level)

 In order to view the report, launch a web server using the ReporterServer.js module.
+The embedded screenshot/video links from the tests are blocked from opening by a browser hence a server is required for hosting these static files.

 ```python
 node ReporterServer.js
 ```
-The report can be viewed at http://127.0.0.1:8080
+The HTML report can be viewed at http://127.0.0.1:8080 (or the custom port specified via reportconfig.json)

 A sample report screenshot can be found here: